shawest/neucbot/README.md

 ### i. <a id="general">General</a>

-NeuCBOT is a tool for calculating ($\alpha$,n) yields and neutron energy spectra for arbitrary materials under alpha exposure for arbitrary lists of alpha energies or in the presence of alpha-emitting contaminants.
+NeuCBOT is a tool for calculating ($\alpha$,n) yields and neutron spectra for arbitrary materials under alpha exposure for arbitrary lists of alpha energies or in the presence of alpha-emitting contaminants.